fusion94/fusion94.org/src/content/blog/2025-12-30-scotch-vs-irish.md

 is known for its clean, smooth, and fruit-forward profile.

-That said, the craft whiskey boom has brought experimentation. **Connemara**, produced by Cooley Distillery, is a notable exception—a peated Irish single malt that offers a fascinating bridge between the two traditions.
+That said, the craft whiskey boom has brought experimentation. **Connemara**, produced by Cooley Distillery, is a notable exception: a peated Irish single malt that offers a fascinating bridge between the two traditions.

 > **A Tip for New Drinkers:** If you're curious about peat but nervous about